Meet Jimmy

 The Larc Family Dog

-On April 14th, Jimmy, a two-year-old Golden Retriever was “hired” by Larc School.
+On April 14th, Jimmy, a two-year-old Golden Retriever was “hired” by Larc Norcross School.
 Jimmy has been in training his whole life and was very excited to become an integral part of our school community.
-After a year-long application process, Jimmy came to Larc through a partnership with the Guide Dog Foundation and is a facility dog for the Larc School educational and Adult Programs.
+After a year-long application process, Jimmy came to Larc through a partnership with the Guide Dog Foundation and is a facility dog for the Larc Norcross School educational and Adult Programs.

 Birthday: March 11, 2021